luminae7/Random_Forest_Decision_Region/README.md

 # Random_Forest_Decision_Region

-The repo contains notebook for all the code used in the paper **Interpretable Policy Learning from High Action-Entropy Decision Regions Using Random Forests**
+The repo contains notebook for all the code used in the paper **Interpretable Policy Learning from High Action-Entropy Decision Regions Using Random Forest**

 ## Requirements